Murder of Muriel McKay

-Muriel Freda McKay (4 February 1914 – c.
-1 January 1970) was an Australian woman who was kidnapped on 29 December 1969 in the United Kingdom and presumed murdered in the first few days of 1970.
-She was married to Alick McKay (sometimes referred to as Alex), an executive at News Limited and deputy to media proprietor Rupert Murdoch.
-McKay was kidnapped after being mistaken for Murdoch's then-wife, Anna Murdoch.
-Two Indo-Trinidadian brothers, Arthur and Nizamodeen Hosein, were convicted of her murder and kidnapping in September 1970.
+On 29 December 1969, Muriel Freda McKay, a 55‑year‑old Australian woman, was kidnapped in London in a case that became one of the United Kingdom's earliest murder convictions without a body.
+She was abducted after being mistaken for Anna Murdoch, the then‑wife of media proprietor Rupert Murdoch.
+McKay was married to Alick McKay (sometimes referred to as Alex), an executive at News Limited and Murdoch's deputy.
+Two Indo‑Trinidadian brothers, Arthur and Nizamodeen Hosein, were convicted of her kidnapping and murder in September 1970.

-The case was one of the earliest examples in the United Kingdom of a trial and conviction secured for a murder without a body.

 Disappearance

-Muriel McKay and her husband Alick were both born and raised in Adelaide, South Australia.
-After moving to London in 1958 for her husband's job as a newspaper executive for Rupert Murdoch's News Limited, they lived in St Mary's House on Arthur Road in Wimbledon.
+Muriel McKay and her husband, Alick, were both born and raised in Adelaide, South Australia.
+After moving to London in 1958 for Alick's job as a newspaper executive with Rupert Murdoch's News Limited, they lived in St Mary's House on Arthur Road, Wimbledon.
 Their three adult children, Jennifer, Dianne and Ian, also lived in the United Kingdom.

-On 29 December 1969, assailants broke into the McKay home and abducted Muriel while her husband was at work.
-Returning home at 7:45pm and finding the front door unlocked, the telephone ripped from the wall, the contents of his wife's handbag scattered on the stairs and the house empty, Alick reported her missing at 8 pm.
-The attack was especially troubling given that jewellery had been stolen in a burglary incident three months earlier, and Muriel had become increasingly careful of her personal safety.
+On 29 December 1969, intruders entered the McKay home and abducted Muriel while her husband was at work.
+When Alick returned at 7:45 pm, he found the front door unlocked, the telephone torn from the wall, the contents of his wife's handbag scattered on the stairs, and the house empty.
+He reported her missing at 8 pm.
+The incident was particularly troubling given that jewellery had been stolen in a burglary three months earlier, after which Muriel had become increasingly cautious about her personal safety.